azdavis/azdavis.net/posts/en/limitations-opportunity.md

 ## Conclusion

-These examples illustrate that consciously choosing to add limitations can provide benefits, often in the form of improved performance.
+These examples illustrate that consciously choosing to add limitations can engender benefits, often in the form of improved performance.

-Conversely, removing limitations can in a sense _add_ limitations, in that we may no longer take advantage of the types of opportunities discussed here.
+Conversely, ostensibly removing limitations can in a sense add limitations, in that we may no longer take advantage of the types of opportunities discussed here.

 [pl-cmu]: https://www.cs.cmu.edu/~rjsimmon/15312-s14/
 [language server]: https://microsoft.github.io/language-server-protocol/